cupof-github/blang.js/README.md

 `exact` method is detect a languages.

-Almost same as `plural` method but, this is able to specify a laug-code with country.
+Almost same as `plural` method but, this is able to specify a lang-code with country.
 Like, `en-us`, ` de-ch`.

 ```js
 import lang from "blang";